Learn More & Receive a FREE APPLICATION WAIVER!

 Total cost with fees, no transfer credits, and no financial aid: $45,480

 Cost per credit hour and fees are subject to change.
 Exact fees may vary by program.
 Please consult an Enrollment Concierge for the final program cost.

 Sport Admin Core (39 Credits)

 In order to graduate a student must complete 39 general education credits including 9 credits in natural sciences, 9 credits in humanities, 6 credits in English composition, 6 credits in analytical reasoning, 6 credits in social sciences, and 3 credits in arts.

-*All students completing KIN 4835 will need to complete 300 hours at an approved facility over the course of either a single 7-week module or two consecutive 7-modules.
+*All students completing KIN 4835 will need to complete 300 hours at an approved facility over the course of either a single 7-week module or two consecutive 7-week modules.
 There is potential for the student to complete those hours at their current place of employment at the approval of the department, provided that is related to the sport industry.
 LSU does not place students in internships at their specific locations but is able to serve as a resource to identify potential locations to intern in the students' general area.